shosephiroth/angularPortfolio/README.md

 # Development Notes:
 Major rough draft here at the moment just to keep track of my thoughts, share my struggles and successes with this project.

+## 1/20/23

+Jumping back into this project.
+I will need my Macbook Air to update the dependencies, I only have my Chromebook at the moment.
+Build failed due to inability to update resources/dependencies.

 ## 11/8/21

 initial commit took some time, it's been a couple months since using Angular.
 The commands I followed were:\